typesupply/opentype-cookbook/readme.md

 # Common Features (and sample code)
-- intro about supporting only what is needed, how to order these, etc.
+- intro about supporting only what is needed, how to order these, bad feature and rule ordering can lead to needless complexity, etc.
 - small caps (smcp, c2sc)
 - all caps (case, cpsp)
 - figures (pnum, tnum, lnum, onum)